My Goodness Kitchen

 What is Tarka or Tadka?

-Tarka (also called tadka) is tempering aromatic spices in hot oil to release their full flavour.
+Tadka (also called tarka) is tempering aromatic spices in hot oil to release their full flavour.
 For this vegan curry, the spices are tempered in oil with fresh tomato, onions, garlic, ginger and chillies.
 The cooked lentils are then added to the tarka to infuse.
-So good!

 Dal ingredients in a box with labels.